 Choices are never easy.
 That’s why, we do the math, so you don’t have to.
 Compare This, a SingSaver series, is here to help make decisions a little easier for you.

-Ponder me this: Is it cheaper to get my own car, or continue using my favourite ride-hailing app?
-While common sense tells us that ride-hailing is likely cheaper, it is not that simple.
+Ponder me this: Is it cheaper to get my own car, join a car sharing service, or continue using my favourite ride-hailing app?
+While common sense tells us that ride-hailing and car sharing is likely cheaper, it is not that simple.

 Owning a car is a fixed cost, but ride-hailing costs go up with every trip you book.
-Which means that if you’re a heavy user, there may come a point where you cross a tipping point, and owning your own car actually becomes cheaper for you.
+Which means that if you’re a heavy user, you may cross a tipping point where owning your own car actually becomes cheaper for you.

 Is this the case for most average Singaporeans?
 Let’s find out.